svn2github/cytoscape/cytoscape/trunk/README.txt

 cytoscape
    +
-   +---src/ This directoy contains the source code for the Cytoscape application.
+   +---application/ This directoy contains a maven project that builds and
+   +                assembles the Cytoscape application jar.
    +
-   +---pom.xml The maven configuration file for the Cytoscape application.
+   +---distribution/ Contains a maven project that assembles the Cytoscape
+                     distribution based on the core plugins and the jar file built by application.
+This directory includes all shell scripts, sample data, and licenses for the distribution.

 III.
 New Build Process